fission/fission.io/content/en/docs/usage/triggers/message-queue-trigger-kind-keda/kafka.md

 We can verify the message in error queue as we did earlier:

 - Connect to your kafka cluster and check if messages are coming in `error-topic` queue.

+Do checkout [Sample apps](#samples-apps) mentioned above for end to end working example.